 Hiring a wedding planner will help a lot when dealing with vendor payments and day-of details.
-Typically when you have a bigger wedding, you have more people in your bridal party that can assist.
+Typically, when you have a bigger wedding, more people in your bridal party can assist.

 9. Choose your guests and still send announcements to your original guest list

-This might sound a little bit of a confusion but hear us out.
+This might sound a little bit confusing, but hear us out.

 A micro wedding will be your immediate family and a few of your closest friends, but you have probably already written up a guest list with more than that.

 We say to still send an “announcement” card or email invitations to the other people on your original guest list because they were still part of your original plan, and ultimately, you and your partner’s relationship.

 Let them know that even though you have planned a micro wedding due to unavoidable circumstances.